ipa320/RosTooling.github.io/docu/RosModelDescription.md

             **reliability:** best_effort
 ```

-The only remarkable difference with the ROS 1 model is that the quality of service can be defined for all the different interfaces.
+The only remarkable difference with the ROS 1 model is that the quality of service can be defined for all the interfaces.
 The quality of service atrributes are optional and they allow the following options:

 - depth : it must be an integer.
 - durability: volatile / transient_local